NASCAR operations of Team Penske: Car No. 22 history

-With the departure of Mobil 1 to Stewart Haas Racing for the 2011 season, Shell and Pennzoil came over to Penske and sponsored the newly renumbered No. 22 Cup car in 2011 with Kurt Busch (who had previously driven the team's No. 2).
+With the departure of Mobil 1 to Stewart–Haas Racing for the 2011 season, Shell and Pennzoil came over to Penske and sponsored the newly renumbered No. 22 Cup car in 2011 with Kurt Busch (who had previously driven the team's No. 2).
 The No. 22 shared the Shell sponsorship with Penske's IndyCar driver Hélio Castroneves.
-The team won two races at Sonoma and Dover and made the Chase, but poor finishes during the Chase left Busch 11th in points.
+The team won two races at Sonoma and Dover and made the Chase, but poor finishes during the Chase left Busch eleventh in points.
 Busch and Penske Racing agreed to mutually part December 5, 2011. though there was strong speculation that he was fired for an incident involving reporter Jerry Punch that was caught on amateur video.